NextCenturyCorporation/MCS/docs/source/install.rst

 The `metadata` property describes what metadata will be returned by the MCS Python library.
 The `metadata` property is available so that users can run baseline or ablation studies during training.
 It can be set to one of the following strings:

 - `oracle`: Returns the metadata for all the objects in the scene, including visible, held, and hidden objects.
 Object masks will have consistent colors throughout all steps for a scene.
-- `level2`: Only returns the images (with depth maps AND object masks), camera info, and properties corresponding to the player themself (like head tilt or pose).
+- `level2`: Only returns the images (with depth maps AND object masks), camera info, and properties corresponding to the player themself (like head tilt).
 No information about specific objects will be included.
 Note that here, object masks will have randomized colors per step.
-- `level1`: Only returns the images (with depth maps but NOT object masks), camera info, and properties corresponding to the player themself (like head tilt or pose).
+- `level1`: Only returns the images (with depth maps but NOT object masks), camera info, and properties corresponding to the player themself (like head tilt).
 No information about specific objects will be included.
-- `none`: Only returns the images (but no depth maps or object masks), camera info, and properties corresponding to the player themself (like head tilt or pose).
+- `none`: Only returns the images (but no depth maps or object masks), camera info, and properties corresponding to the player themself (like head tilt).
 No information about specific objects will be included.

 If no metadata level is set:
 - `default`: Fallback if no metadata level is specified.
 Only meant for use during development (evaluations will never be run this way).
 Includes metadata for visible and held objects in the scene, as well as camera info and properties corresponding to the player.
 Does not include depth maps or object masks.